-From the chiller, golf course irrigation specialists from Formost Construction trenched and installed two-inch polyethylene supply and return pipe to remote manifolds.
+From the chiller, golf course irrigation specialists from Formost Construction trenched and installed 2-inch polyethylene supply and return pipe to remote manifolds.
 Each of the copper Watts manifolds is contained inside an underground manifold box.
-From there, 3⁄4-inch Watts RadiantPERT tubing was installed below the sod level.
-This provides a 35 to 45 gpm flow rate to the green, depending on the size of the green surface.
+From here, 3/4inch Watts RadiantPERT tubing is installed below the sod level.
+This provides a 35- to 45-gpm flow rate to the green, depending on the size of the green surface.